noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

 def safeDownload(url: String) =
   blocking(download(url))

+// blocking API
+zio.blocking
+  .effectBlocking
+  .effectBlockingInterruptible
 ```

 ##### effectBlocking

-- converts code that use blocking IO/put a thread intoa waiting state into a zio effect
+- converts code that use blocking IO/put a thread into a waiting state into a zio effect
   - The effect will be executed on a separate thread pool optimized for blocking effects
   - can be interrupted by invoking Thread.interrupt using the effectBlockingInterrupt method